Portrayed by: Lauren Graham

 Lorelai grew right alongside viewers as a character who tirelessly messed up but continued to learn along the way.

 In every way that mattered, she tried—and it was those very efforts, however wrong they may have been, that drove the story all throughout the seasons.
 It was as much of a learning process for Lorelai Gilmore as it was for the viewers.

 No one is perfect, and certainly, no character is perfect; otherwise, that’d make them boring.
-She was a good friend even while she made mistakes.
-She was a good mother even as she learned alongside her daughter’s life.
+She was a good friend even when she made mistakes.
+She was a good mother even as she learned alongside her daughter.
 And she was a good daughter even when her relationship with her parents was so jaded.

 She was the perfect kind of ambivert.
 Time with her friends and the town was joyous, but as was a movie night with Chinese food and quality time spent with Rory.
 Whatever she loved, Lorelai Gilmore was always wide-eyed in front of it, unabashedly outspoken about all the reasons why—Rory, coffee, and snow, on the top of the list.

 She was broken in more ways than one, but so often, she pushed her pain back, and with the conversations surrounding mental health in media today, I would’ve loved to see how she’d handle therapy.
 Lorelai talks fast and a lot, but she could’ve also talked a bit more about the pain inside her.
 In a sense, much like Friday Night Lights’ Tami Taylor, there was always something so comforting about Lorelai Gilmore on our screens, and so few characters hold that position.